forta-network/bot-review-checklist/README.md

 - [ ] Are the findings fields filled out correctly?
 Is there something missing that could be added?
 Is there too much information?
 - [ ] Are the SDK methods being used appropriately? e.g. `filterLog`, `filterFunction`, `getEthersProvider`
 - [ ] When reading event `args` from `filterLog`, does the argument actually exist in the event declaration?
-- [ ] Does the agent follow [best practices](https://docs.forta.network/en/latest/best-practices/)?
+- [ ] Does the bot follow [best practices](https://docs.forta.network/en/latest/best-practices/)?
-- [ ] Does the agent handle failed network calls?
+- [ ] Does the bot handle failed network calls?
 Can it recover from these errors?